MelMcGee/sql-in-7/README.md

 If you need to download MySQL, see http://dev.mysql.com/downloads/.
 Install MySQL and MySQL workbench.

-I haven't fully tested this, but if you'd like to try online sql, check out http://sqlfiddle.com/.

-When you have finished downloading SSMS and SQL Server or MySQL and MySQL Workbench, follow along with the video found here: https://youtu.be/pfsSt2somfg
+When you have finished downloading and installing SSMS and SQL Server OR MySQL and MySQL Workbench, and the databases (above), follow along with the video found here: https://youtu.be/pfsSt2somfg

 Please email me if you run into any blockers.